benib/aurelia-leaflet/README.md

 ### Install
 `jspm install github:benib/aurelia-leaflet`

-You need to add the plugin to your aurelia configuration and register an instance of Leaflet in the DI Container as 'Leaflet' before you start Aurelia.
-You can do this by either loading Leaflet from the CDN of your choice:
+You need to add the plugin to your aurelia configuration like this:

-`<script src="https://cdn.jsdelivr.net/leaflet/0.7.3/leaflet.js"></script>` or by `jspm install leaflet` and then importing it.

 ```js
 export function configure(aurelia) {